henrymarsom/henrymarsom.github.io/projects/OpenCAL.md

     <div class="project-detail-text">
       <h2>Prototyping</h2>
       <p>
-        Based on analysis results, geometry refinements were implemented to reduce mass while preserving structural performance.
-Fillet radii and thickness distributions were adjusted to mitigate peak stresses.
+        While improving the rotation mechanism and vial subassembly, I contribute to many different prototype efforts.
+Our group discussed many different variations that seeked to eliminate the wobble, ultimately landing on something simple, yet effective, using bearings to allow the vial to rotate while constraining planar motion.
       </p>
       <p>
-        The final design achieved a material reduction of approximately 18% while maintaining all structural requirements.
+        The final design achieved a greater reduction in wobble, a smoother interface with the motor plate, and a simpler way to insert the vial.
       </p>
     </div>
   </div>